 We owe an enormous debt of gratitude to the amazing teachers that make Scotts Valley schools the best in the County.
 These teachers work tirelessly and often go without the recognition they deserve.
 Their efforts improve not just the lives of their students, but of all us.

 Please join us in showing our appreciation for these special teachers.
 Write to us (firstname.lastname@example.org) to nominate a teacher that has made a difference in your life, or the life of your children.
 Each time a teacher is nominated they will be entered into a drawing to win a donation for their classroom.
-At the completion of every sale, Community Real Estate will select one of these teachers at random.
+Once a month Community Real Estate will select one of these teachers at random.
 The lucky winner will receive $250 from us and the designation as “The Bee’s Knees” in teaching.
 We look forward to hearing from you!

 Brook Knoll Elementary